nyerium-core/nyerium/README.md

 ## Nyerium Core integration/staging repository

-Ferocious competition rules the crypto market nowadays.
-Only, the best will make it to the next round.
-Nyerium aimed to be amongst those who will make the cut and reach the equivalent of the "web 2.0" of crypto-currencies.

 Nyerium is an open source crypto-currency focused on fast private transactions with low transaction fees.
 It utilizes a custom Proof of Stake protocol for securing its network and uses an innovative variable seesaw reward mechanism that dynamically balances 90% of its block reward size between masternodes, 10% for staking nodes, and 10% dedicated for budget proposals.
 Nyerium aims to achieve a decentralized sustainable crypto currency with near instant full-time private transactions, fair governance and community participation.
 Key functionalities:
 - Anonymized transactions using the [_Zerocoin Protocol_](http://www.nyerium.io/znye).